eu-digital-identity-wallet/.github/profile/reference-implementation.md

 <Details open>
  <summary><i>Functional Scope Remarks </i></summary>

-As of February 2024, the following remarks shall be considered in relation to the provided functionalities.
+As of June 2024, the following remarks shall be considered in relation to the provided functionalities.

 ### Remote Presentation

-- Same-device and cross-device flows for online authentication and authorization (OpenID4VP transferring mDoc for remote authentication and authorisation)
+- Same-device and cross-device flows for online authentication and authorization (OpenID4VP (draft 20) transferring mDoc for remote authentication and authorisation)
 - Applicable platforms: Android, iOS

 ### Proximity Sharing